 29 Oct Mental Health Tips

 Just recently was Mental Health Awareness Week.
 The aim of the week is to provide the population with awareness about mental health, as well as reduce the stigma associated with mental health issues.
-Unfortunately there is no wonder pill to just stop mental health conditions, and it can affect anyone at any time.
+Unfortunately, there is no wonder pill to just stop mental health conditions, and it can affect anyone at any time.
 In saying this, we can live a lifestyle that helps keep us perform and help us feel our best.

 Diet- it is becoming more and more prevalent how much our diet really affects our body.
-The most obvious affects are on our weight, but we’re starting to see a big shift in how our diet affects our mood and mental health.
-Sounds very simple but by reducing the amount of trans fats, sugar, carbohydrates and alcohol can have a profound affect on our mental health.
+The most obvious effects are on our weight, but we’re starting to see a big shift in how our diet affects our mood and mental health.
+Sounds very simple but by reducing the amount of trans fats, sugar, carbohydrates and alcohol can have a profound effect on our mental health.
 Eating a diet rich in green leafy vegetables, healthy fats such as avocados, salmon and walnuts can show significant improvements in our weight, our mood and the way we feel daily.

 Exercise– we all know how important exercise is for weight management and the positive effects on our muscles and bones.
 But exercise is just as important for our mental health and wellbeing.
 Just 30 minutes 3-4 times a week can have a significant impact on the way we feel about ourselves, our mood and stress levels.
 Start small, whether that be walking every second day, and build your way up.